DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CUSTOMER/SETUP/CUSTOMER SETUP/Hold codes.md

 ## Setup order hold codes

 Users can access the form by navigating to **Sales and marketing > Setup > Sales orders > Order hold codes**

+During the sales process for EDI orders, there are times when a sales order must be placed on hold.
+When a sales order is placed on hold, an order hold code is assigned to the sales order to indicate the reason for the hold.
+Hold scenario examples:
+-	**Validation error hold code**: Customer sales price is used when creating sales order, but outside of allowed positive/negative variance (document type > setting profile) and Sales price validation is setup as Error tolerance (document type > validation)
+-	**POA pending hold code**: Customer POA document setting Lock order is yes which means the sales order is put on hold till POA has been sent to the Customer.
+-	**POC pending hold code**: Customer POA document setting PO confirmation required is yes which means the sales order is put on hold till Confirmation has been received from the Customer.